State University of New York at Plattsburgh: Honors Student Association

 The Honors Student Association (HSA) is an independent organization from the college's Student Association.
 Started in 1984, the HSA acts as the student government for the Redcay Honors Center at Plattsburgh.
 The HSA organizes and coordinates a wide variety of social activities to benefit the honors students, the campus, and the Plattsburgh community.
 All students in the Honors College are automatically members of the HSA.

 Campus media

 Cardinal Points is the student-run weekly newspaper.
 In 2007, the Associated Collegiate Press named Cardinal Points as a finalist for the National Scholastic Press Association Pacemaker Award, the highest award given to college media.
 An October 2015 cover of Cardinal Points gained national attention after being accused of depicting a blackface cartoon.

 The Cardinal Yearbook is published by the Journalism department.
 Plattsburgh State also publishes a local magazine annually, once called All Points North, renamed Do North in 2013.
 Plattsburgh State Television (PSTV) is the student run television station, and 93.9 WQKE was the student run radio station until its license was cancelled on June 2, 2022.
 The communications department also runs WARP, a radio station streaming over the cable bulletin board in the Plattsburgh area.

 Greek life

 There are several fraternities and sororities on campus.
+The following nine fraternal organizations have active chapters on campus: Alpha Kappa Lambda, Alpha Phi Alpha, Alpha Sigma Phi, Chi Phi, Delta Sigma Phi, Sigma Tau Gamma, Tau Kappa Epsilon, Theta Gamma, and Zeta Beta Tau.
+The following sorority organizations have active chapters on campus: Alpha Epsilon Phi, Alpha Phi, Delta Phi Epsilon, Lambda Pi Upsilon, Omega Phi Beta, Sigma Delta Tau, and Theta Phi Alpha.